 For example, in October 2015, a jury awarded a California woman about $1.9 million from the distributor, wholesaler, and seller of an e-cigarette that malfunctioned while she was charging it in her car.
 The battery exploded and the plaintiff suffered second-degree burns on her hands, legs, and buttocks.

-Now, less than thrilled to find itself in the distinguished company of the Mafia and other targets of RICO, Juul Labs Inc. is asking a federal judge to block these kinds of claims.
-The judge's decision could represent a crucial stage in litigation over the safety of JUUL® and other e-cigarette/vaping products.
-That's because, if the RICO claims are allowed to proceed, any verdict against Juul Labs Inc. could see the company paying triple damages, plus the plaintiffs' attorneys fees.
+The judge's decision could represent a crucial stage in litigation over the safety of JUUL and other e-cigarette/vaping products.
+That's because, if the RICO claims are allowed to proceed, any verdict against the manufacturers could see them paying triple damages, plus the plaintiffs' attorneys fees.
 That would obviously serve as massive motivation for the defendants to talk settlement.
 We'll see whether the plaintiffs can retool their RICO claims to Judge Orrick's satisfaction.

 If you're thinking about taking legal action over the safety of JUUL or another e-cigarette product, keep in mind that diagnosis of a vaping-related health problem is often a key threshold to clear before filing a lawsuit.
 For information tailored to your situation, learn how to find the right attorney for your vaping/e-cigarette lawsuit.